george-hawkins/basic-gfm-jekyll-v2/index.md

 GitHub Pages are great but wouldn't you like to be able to use .md files, instead of having to provide HTML, and have those files render like they do in GitHub README's etc?

 The following covers how to do this.
+To see the kind of results you can achive, click [here](https://george-hawkins.github.io/basic-gfm-jekyll-v2/) to see this README served via GitHub Pages.

 Install RVM
 -----------